Family Tips for Virtual Learning

 - Winter sports (basketball, gymnastics, indoor track, swimming/diving and wrestling) will take place December 14 – February 20; first contest date is December 28

 - Fall sports (cheer, cross country, field hockey, football, golf and volleyball) have been moved to February 15 – May 1; first contest is March 1

 - Spring sports (baseball, lacrosse, soccer, softball, tennis and track & field) will take place April 12 – June 26; first contest is April 26

 NNPS is working to establish a student athlete conditioning schedule in compliance with the Virginia High School League, the Virginia Department of Health, and the Centers for Disease Control and Prevention guidelines.

 Meal Service (en español)

-Evening curbside service will be available at the following locations Monday through Friday from 4:30 p.m. to 5:30 p.m.:
+Curbside meals-to-go are available at the following school locations Monday through Thursday from 12 p.m. – 1 p.m.:

 To minimize interaction when students attend school in-person, students will eat breakfast and lunch in the classroom at their desk or table.